 2. Your mobile site should be functional.
 Static sites are boring especially on mobile sites.
 On PrintKEG’s mobile site, people can get prices, order prints and track orders.
 However, if you can only afford a static site, it is still a good start.

 3. Mobile payment method.
 If you use a third party for credit card transactions, be sure they have a mobile version.
 We know Paypal offers mobile solutions.
 This ensures paying is easy for the customer.

 4. Keep it simple.
 This is good advice for any site, but your mobile site should be down to the nuts and bolts.
 You have less room to work with and need to make sure your customer understands what she is supposed to do.

-6. Don’t force your Ipad customers to use a mobile site.
-I love my Ipad and commonly curse sites that force me to a mobile site.
-If your normal website doesn’t work well on the Ipad, I recommend starting over or fixing any issues.
+6. Don’t force your iPad customers to use a mobile site.
+I love my iPad and commonly curse sites that force me to a mobile site.
+If your normal website doesn’t work well on the iPad, I recommend starting over or fixing any issues.

 7. Once your mobile site is ready, you may attract new customers.
-We never ran our Google ads for mobile searches simply because our site looked like doo on smart phones.
+We never ran our Google ads for mobile searches simply because our site looked like poo on smart phones.
 But now, we can accommodate mobile-using prospects while paying less per click since there is less competition on the mobile arena.
 I don’t know how long that will last, but I like it mucho grande.

 8. If you use a content managers (like Wordpress) then you’re in luck.
 There are plugins that automatically convert your blog for mobile visitors.
 WPtouch would be one example.
 This may not work well if you have many customized pages.